mattrude/pgpkeyserver-lite/readme.md

 ## Using on your own site
 This project is licensed under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html), with this license, you are free to download, modify, and share this project, as long as you persurve those same rights for others.

-The content of this repository may be dropped directly in your webserver's content directory, with minor modification to update the contact method.
+The content of this repository may be dropped directly in your webserver&#39;s content directory, with minor modification to update the contact method.

-If you wish to use this project, you will need to modify the `index.html` file slightly to remove my contact information.
-First on [line 153](https://github.com/mattrude/pgpkeyserver-lite/blob/master/index.html#L153), change my name to your own.
-Then just below from [line 156]( https://github.com/mattrude/pgpkeyserver-lite/blob/master/index.html#L156) to [line 186](https://github.com/mattrude/pgpkeyserver-lite/blob/master/index.html#L186), remove my OpenPGP key and replace it with your own.
-Lastly, on [line 246](https://github.com/mattrude/pgpkeyserver-lite/blob/master/index.html#L246), change my name to your own for the contact popup.
+After downloading and extracting the tarball, you need to modify the site to reflect the setup of your keyserver.
+There are two sections that need to be replaced. first you need to replace all instances of `###ENTERNAMEHERE###` with your own name.
+Next, replace all instances of `###ENTERPUBLICKEYHERE###` with your public key.
+Or you may of course modify the site in anyway you wish.

 ## Nginx Configuration